|

 "Who was your own favorite character?"

-After the question and answer session, critics can
+the question and answer session,

 give the author their own assessments of the story.